What are the different distribution channels I can use for my press release?

 Okay, this is a weird one.
 Traditional press releases may not seem to lend themselves flawlessly to social media.
 Mergers and acquisitions, financial updates, and other technical mumbo-jumbo will probably not delight the average Instagram user.

 For example, if you are a fashion brand and your PR is about releasing a new line?
 Your audience will love that.
 But, if you're a fashion brand and your PR is about your fourth-quarter financial statements?
 Maybe skip that post.
+Use the press release to tell your fashion brand story.

 It's all about the audience.
 What will engage real people and advance the brand messaging in non-lame and boring ways?